Designing the systems that transformed how ops specialists serve thousands of law firms.

 We couldn't measure performance because there was nothing to measure.
 Everyone did everything.

-Some work requires deep expertise (affidavit prep, compliance review).
-Some requires speed (dispatch, basic QA).
+Some work requires deep expertise.
+Some requires speed.
 Treating all work as interchangeable meant neither got optimized.

 Every acquisition, every new service line, every enterprise deal required ad-hoc workarounds.
 There was no model for how to organize work.